msalguer/scripts_servers/README.md

 They also contain some sample configuration files for more complex installations, such as Nginx with PHP-FPM working with SSL.
 For openssl to support TLS 1.3, it should be upgraded to another version.

+In some cases, the installation is built from some parts of another of the scripts.

 Use them at your own risk.